jackTabsCode/asphalt/README.md

 -	`web`: map<string, WebAsset>
 	-	A map of paths relative to the input path to existing assets on Roblox.
 - 	`bleed`: boolean (optional)
 	- 	Whether to alpha bleed images.
 Defaults to true.
-Keep in mind that enabling this won't invalidate your lockfile or reupload your images.
-If this is desired behavior, remove those assets from your lockfile.
+Keep in mind that changing this setting won't invalidate your lockfile or reupload your images.

 #### WebAsset